Danilo-Js/My_Experience/SCL/info.md

 ## :iphone: About the project

 <p align="justify">
 The Milk Control System is a tool developed for the Brazilian Association of Girolando Breeders to manage their breeders, cows, and milk production.
+This software belongs to the company Rerum.
 </p>

 <p align="justify">